Proper wearing of a face mask is required to enter the Town Hall. NO MASK = NO SERVICE.

 NOTICE: In response to the COVID-19 (coronavirus), the following preemptive action is effective March 16th at 5pm.
-The Darien Town Hall will be closed to outside groups and functions until at least April 1, 2020.
-Per NYS Office of Court Administration, Court operations are suspended for no less than 45 days.
-Board meetings will not be affected at this time, please call the Town Clerk's office at 585-547-2274 ext.
+The Darien Town Hall will be closed to outside groups and functions until further notice.
+Per NYS Office of Court Administration, Court operations are suspended until further notice.
+Please call the Town Clerk's office at 585-547-2274 ext.
 1026 with questions regarding other services.

 "O - SO - ONT - GEH" - Meaning 'Place of the Turkeys' was the Native American name for Darien according to the Seneca Tribe of the Iroquois Confederacy.
 Located in Western NY, in the County of Genesee, Darien is a small town populated by 3,061 people according to the 2000 census.
 The town was founded in 1832 and over time has become a beautiful, laid back and well spaced community.
 Darien is conveniently located just minutes from the Pembroke entrance to the NYS Thruway and is just about the half way point between Buffalo and Rochester.
 Darien is bordered by Erie County to the west and Wyoming County to the south.
 The topography ranges from undulating to hilly the further south you travel.
 In total, the town is made up of 47.6 square miles.
 Darien is a bit unique in the sense that the children of the town could be in one of four school districts depending upon their place of residence.
 Attractions include the Darien Lake State Park and Darien Lake Theme Park.
 The state park is about 1846 acres in size complete with recreation areas and a beach on a 12 acre man made lake.
 Hunting and fishing in the park is permitted in season, with a permit.